-07 • July • Julio
+07 // July // Julio

 Variable Dates

 First Sunday in July until the following Sunday.
 NAIDOC (the National Aboriginal Islander Day Observance Committee) Week is an Australian observance.
-Postponed.

 First or Second Wednesday of July, Fiesta del Teotitlán del Valle, Oaxaca

 July Three Rivers Festival (Fort Wayne, Indiana).
-Postponed until 2021.

-Second Thursday in July, National Tree Day (Día Nacional del Árbol) Mexico
+Second Thursday in July, National Tree Day (Día Nacional del Árbol) México

 Third Saturday in July Parks Day (Canada)

-Last two Mondays after July 16 (delayed a week if the first Monday is July 18), Guelaguetza (Oaxaca)
+Last two Mondays after July 16 (delayed a week if the first Monday after the 16th is July 18), Guelaguetza (Oaxaca, Mexico)

 4th Sunday in July International Bog Day